 The Sharon Siegel Visual Arts Program uses ceramics, mosaics, collage, abstract painting and other forms of creative self-expression to help participants improve their dexterity and mobility as well as to provide a space to learn new skills and improve self-confidence.
 Participants attend hands-on gallery tours and six-week studio courses at VisArts.
 Attending art classes offers the added benefit of helping survivors build community and adapt to new social situations.

 Questions about the Sharon Siegel Visual Arts Program?
-Contact our exhibitions and art programs coordinator.
+Contact our Community Partnerships Manager.
 To learn more about Community Brain Injury Services, please visit their website.